logzio/logz-docs/_source/user-guide/infrastructure-monitoring/configure-grafana-drilldowns.md

 Set a human-readable **Label** that will be shown as filter controls at the top of your dashboard.
-If we use our `$hostName` example, a good label would be "Container name".
+If we use our `$hostName` example, a good label would be "Host name".

 In the **Type** list, choose **Query**.